Eduardo-HortaS/NAMD_starter_pipeline/README.md

 namd system.namd
 ```

-After the simulation, the resulting system.dcd is a trajectory file that can be used in MMPBSA utilizing its input.
+After the simulation, the resulting system.dcd is a trajectory file that can be used in <whichever_analysis_you_want> utilizing its input.